Nur Qutb Alam

-Nūr Quṭb ʿĀlam (نور قطب عالم, নূর কুতুব আলম) was a 14th-century Bengali Islamic scholar, author and poet.
+Nūr Qut̤b ʿĀlam (نور قطب عالم, নূর কুতুব আলম) was a 14th-century Bengali Islamic scholar, author and poet.
 Based in the erstwhile Bengali capital Hazrat Pandua, he was the son and successor of Alaul Haq, a senior scholar of the Bengal Sultanate.
 He is noted for his efforts in preserving the Muslim rule of Bengal against Raja Ganesha and pioneering the Dobhashi tradition of Bengali literature.

 Early life and family

-Nur Qutb Alam was born in the city of Hazrat Pandua to a Bengali Muslim family descended from Khalid ibn al-Walid, an Arab commander and companion of the Islamic prophet Muhammad, who belonged to the Banu Makhzum clan of Quraysh.
+Nur Qutb Alam was born in the city of Hazrat Pandua to a Bengali Muslim family.
 Alam's cousins, uncles and grandfathers were all employed by the Sultanate of Bengal, with his brother, Azam Khan, serving as the Wazir (Prime Minister).
 His father, Alaul Haq, was the court scholar of Bengal and entrusted with its treasury during the reign of Sikandar Shah.
 His grandfather, Shaykh Asʿad Khālidī, migrated to Bengal from Lahore and served as the Sultanate's Finance Minister.
-Alam was a classmate of Ghiyasuddin Azam Shah, studying under Qadi Hamiduddin Nagauri in Rajnagar, Birbhum.
+Alam was a classmate of Sikandar Shah's son Ghiyasuddin Azam Shah, studying under Qadi Hamiduddin Nagauri in Rajnagar, Birbhum.

 Career

 Nur Qutb Alam used to do all kinds of manual labour.
 He personally served his father and the faqirs who came to the khanqah by washing their clothes, carrying water and fuel, keeping water constantly warm for wudu and cleaning the toilets.
 Other than his children, Shaykh Rafaq ad-Din (father of Shaykh Zahid) and Shaykh Anwar, Alam was also the teacher of Hussam ad-Din Manikpuri and Shah Kaku.

 Alam preferred busying himself with spirituality, which is evident from his rejection to his brother Wazir Azam Khan's request to be employed by the government.
 He performed Hajj (pilgrimage to Mecca) several times.

 With the persecution of Bengali Muslims following Raja Ganesha's coup d'état, Nur Qutb Alam wrote a letter to Sultan Ibrahim Sharqi of Jaunpur to liberate Bengal.
 He also sent a letter to his father's disciple Ashraf Jahangir Semnani, who was in Jaunpur, to also request Sharqi to do so.
 Responding to the request, Ibrahim Sharqi proceeded towards Bengal, which threatened Ganesha's rule.
-Ganesha pleaded to Alam to stop the invasion, but Alam's condition was for him to accept Islam.
-However, Ganesha's wife forbade his husband to convert and instead they offered his son, Jadu, to the Shaykh.
-With Alam's guidance, Jadu became a Muslim with the name Muhammad, and ascended the throne as Jalaluddin Muhammad Shah.
+Ganesha pleaded with Alam to stop the invasion, but Alam's condition was for him to embrace Islam.
+However, Ganesha's wife forbade her husband to convert and instead they offered his son, Jadu, to the Shaykh.
+With Alam's guidance and mentorship, Jadu became a Muslim with the name Muhammad, and ascended the throne as Jalaluddin Muhammad Shah.
 Alam then requested Sharqi to return to Bengal, though he refused, thus continuing the Bengal–Jaunpur confrontation.